jmjchang7/changbots/README.md

 7. This whole process can be repeated!
 Each run of the parallel hill climber is called a **seed**.
 So if there were 5 seeds, imagine 5 of these diagrams running each after the other.

 ## Results:
+The simulation was run for 5 seeds on two occasions, totaling to 10 seeds.
+Each run contained a population size of 10, and lasted for 50 generations.
+The total amount of times run thus amounted to: 10 pop x 100 gen x 10 seeds = 10,000 simulations.

+Each 10 pop x 10 gen run took about 2 minutes, so the total time was around 200 minutes, or 3 hours and 20 minutes.
+50,000 simulations would have taken around 16 hours and 40 minutes.
+This was not realistic for me to run, as I had to use my computer to study for other finals before the project deadline 😭.
+However, a good representation of the evolution process was still shown.

 Insert graphs here